RohanCP Web Hosting

 Logs and Tracking VisitorsWebsite logs and bandwidth statistics reported by cPanel are not accurate as RohanCP uses Varnish to accelerate websites.
 Google Analytics can be used to provide powerful tracking and analysis of website hits, visitors, and where they are located.
 To use Google Analytics a tracking code is embedded on each page to be tracked.

 The current supported version of PHP on RohanCP is 5.6.
-This version will change to PHP 7.1 sometime in 2018.
+This version will change to PHP 7 soon.
 Info on migrating PHP code is available at Migrating from PHP5.6.x

-Faculty may request website redirects from old www-rohan.sdsu.edu websites to their new website's URL.
-These redirects will remain in place after the ROHAN server is retired in June.
+Faculty may request website redirects from ROHAN www-rohan.sdsu.edu websites to their new website's URL.
+The ROHAN webserver was decommissioned on June 5, 2017.

 The User Manager in cPanel does not work.
 Users created are not able to login to cPanel or use SSH or SFTP.
 Please ignore this feature.